zwicker-group/py-pde/docs/source/manual/contributing.rst

 following `cheatsheet
 <https://github.com/ralsina/rst-cheatsheet/blob/master/rst-cheatsheet.rst>`_.
-To ensure the integrity of the code, we also try to provide many test functions, which are typically contained in separate modules in sub-packages called :mod:`tests`.
+To ensure the integrity of the code, we also try to provide many test functions, contained in the separate sub-folder :file:`tests`.
-These tests can be ran using scripts in the :file:`tests` subfolder in the root folder.
+These tests can be ran using scripts in the :file:`scripts` subfolder in the root folder.
 This folder also contain a script :file:`tests_types.sh`, which uses :mod:`mypy` to check the consistency of the python type annotations.